-(k) Share-based compensation
+(I) Share-based compensation

 The Company has a stock option plan as noted below.
 Where equity-settled share options are awarded to employees, officers and directors, the fair value of the options at the date of grant is charged to the statement of operations over the vesting period.
 Performance vesting conditions are taken into account by adjusting the number of equity instruments expected to vest at each reporting date so that, ultimately, the cumulative amount recognized over the vesting period is based on the number of options that eventually vest.
-Non-vesting conditions are satisfied, a charge is made irrespective of whether these vesting conditions are satisfied.
+Non-vesting conditions and market vesting conditions are factored into the fair value of the options granted.
+As long as all other vesting conditions are satisfied, a charge is made irrespective of whether these vesting conditions are satisfied.
 The cumulative expense is not adjusted for failure to achieve a market vesting condition or where a non-vesting condition is not satisfied.